makrai/notes/futrell-2501-linguists-stopped-worrying.md

       would be remiss to isolate itself intellectually
   * don’t look like existing theory
   * Language science already has contributed to the development of LMs
-  * language models already have contributed insights about language
+  * LMs already have contributed insights about language

 # 2 Statistical models of language have outperformed expectations